-Georgia Bar Owner Removes $3,714 One-Dollar Bills From Her Bar’s Walls To Pay Laid-Off Employees
+Georgia Bar Owner Removes 3,714 One-Dollar Bills From Her Bar’s Walls To Pay Laid-Off Employees

 “We all look out for each other.
 We are all in this together,” said Knox, who is still collecting donations.

 Knox is one of many Tybee Island business owners who are feeling the pinch of the coronavirus pandemic.
-The island depends on seasonal tourist revenue, and the summer season would have ordinarily begun in March, just as the gravity of the coronavirus pandemic in the United States was beginning to be understood.
+The island depends on seasonal tourist revenue, and the summer season would have ordinarily begun in March, just as the gravity of the coronavirus pandemic in the U.S. was beginning to be understood.

 With each week that passes, Knox’s money-making season gets a week shorter, and the future of many island businesses remains uncertain.